-Several governmental-fund cash accounts, which were funded through grants from the Federal government and the Commonwealth of Pennsylvania, are restricted for various programs undertaken by the District.
+Several governmental fund cash accounts, which were funded through debt issuance from local banks, are restricted for various projects undertaken by the District.

-Taxes Receivable and Unearned Revenue
+Taxes Receivable and Unavailable Revenue

 The portion of delinquent real estate taxes receivable that is expected to be received within 60 days of June 30 is recorded as revenue in the current year.
 The remaining balance of those and other taxes receivable is recorded as unavailable revenues.